-Canelo Alvarez is without a doubt p4p one of the best boxers in the world and just like with any of the greatest fighters, their training, preparation and routine is a key part of their development as much as fight night is.
+Canelo Alvarez is without a doubt p4p one of the best boxers in the world and just like with any of the greatest fighters, their training, preparation, and routine are a key part of their development as much as fight night is.

-You can watch or read on to find out about his style:
+You can watch below or continue reading on to find out about his training.

 Canelo’s Training Routine

 Before getting into the detail of some of the things Alvarez likes to work on, it’s important to identify his actual training routine.
-This training routine was revealed in Boxing News, on the lead up to his fight with Golovkin in their rematch.
+This training routine was revealed in Boxing News, in the lead-up to his fight with Golovkin in their rematch.

 Now remember Canelo is a full-time fighter so you won’t be able to implement all of this within your own routine, but you can definitely take some of these.
 Check out below:

 |6:30am – 1pm||Breakfast, rest and prep for the gym|

 |2pm – 5pm (Monday, Wednesdays, Fridays)||Strength and Conditioning, Boxing skill drills, Skipping rope, mitt work, etc|